Back to blog

 Use Release Gates For LLMOps And MLOps Changes

-The matrix should be visible to product, engineering, data science, security, and support teams.
+The release gate should be visible to product, engineering, data science, security, support, and domain reviewers.
 Different teams own different risks, but the release should not ship until the core gates are complete.

 What To Monitor In LLMOps